Spring Boot Starter Security

 }

-Get the password from log by searching for Using default security password:
+Retrieve the password from the application log by looking for Using default security password:

-.
-The userid is user.
-Use this combination to execute the service using Basic Authentication as shown in the screenshot below.
+Use this username and password combination to access the service using Basic Authentication, as illustrated in the screenshot below.

 Running the Web Application

-That’s really a lot of magic we turned on just by adding a simple dependency Spring Boot Starter Security.
+That’s quite a bit of functionality we enabled just by adding the simple dependency Spring Boot Starter Security

 Configuring Custom Users and Roles

-- We will create one user for Admin role with credentials admin1/secret1
+- We will create one user for the Admin role with credentials:

-- We will create one user for User role with credentials user1/secret1
+. - We will create one user for the User role with credentials:

 package com.in28minutes.springboot.security;